rlacko58/ansible-role-proxmox/README.md

-Role Name
+Ansible Role Proxmox
 =========

-Management of Proxmox Containers from Ansible using pct commands.
+Management of Proxmox from Ansible using pct (and soon qm) commands.

 Requirements
 ------------